xenserver/planex/README.md

 A few sources can be kept in the spec file directory - these could be small temporary patches or resources such as SystemD service files which do not really belong anywhere else.
 This approach is not suitable for large numbers of frequently-changing extra sources, such as patchqueues.

+## Overriding and augmenting packages

+If a package relies on a source file which is not fully defined in its spec file, `planex-fetch` will not know where to get it.
+One way around this problem is to change the spec file to contain a full URL for the source, however if the spec file is for an upstream package which we just re-build we may not want to change it.
+Planex's solution to this is to add a 'link' file which defines additional sources to fetch and build into the package.
+The link file can modify the sources listed in the spec in several ways:

+   * provide the URL of a source which does not have one
+   * override a source URL in the spec file - for instance to use a local mirror instead of a public repository
+   * provide the URL of a tarball of source files which are required by the package
+   * provide the URL of a tarball containing a patchqueue which will be added to any patches already defined by the spec file

+For development, it is also possible to override a source listed in the spec with the contents of a Git repository.
+To do this, create a link file with a `.pin` extension in the `PINS` directory.
+This will cause `planex-fetch` to make a tarball archive of the repository and use it in place of the tarball specified in the spec file.